CyberFirst Degree Apprenticeship

-Earn £19k a year, study for your degree, and work in a real government tech role
+Earn £20k a year, study for your degree, and work in a real government tech role.

 Who runs CyberFirst?

-CyberFirst was founded by GCHQ and the National Cyber Security Centre (NCSC), as an initiative to help young people all over the UK to learn how to protect our digital world.
+CyberFirst was founded by GCHQ and the National Cyber Security Centre (NCSC), as an initiative to help young people all over the UK into the world of cyber security.
 With involvement from some of the biggest tech employers and household name businesses, we offer brilliant opportunities to train in one of today’s most-sought-after specialisms.

 What’s on offer?